top of page

 technical terrain

-There is a 400km and a 700km course offering with fairly challenging cut-offs on the long route so night riding is required.
+There is a 200km, 400km and a 700km course offering with fairly challenging cut-offs on the long route so night riding is required.
 The route is not marked.
 Riders are required to carry their own GPS devices for navigation and must follow the designated route.
-There are checkpoints approximately 100km apart where food and beds are available.
+There are checkpoints approximately 100km apart where food and beds are provided.

-This is a self-supported event.
+This is a semi-supported event.
 Riders must carry everything they require including mandatory equipment.
 Riders may not receive any personal support/seconding whilst in competition.
 All riders will carry satellite trackers with 2-way communication for live tracking and emergencies but essentially competitors take responsibility for their own safety.

 bottom of page